Rob Moroso

-Robert James Moroso (September 26, 1968 – September 30, 1990) was an American NASCAR racing driver who was champion of the NASCAR Busch Series (now Xfinity Series) in 1989, and was posthumously awarded the 1990 NASCAR Winston Cup (now NASCAR Cup Series) Rookie of the Year award.
+Robert James Moroso (September 26, 1968 – September 30, 1990) was an American NASCAR racing driver who was champion of the NASCAR Busch Series (now O'Reilly Auto Parts Series) in 1989, and was posthumously awarded the 1990 NASCAR Winston Cup (now NASCAR Cup Series) Rookie of the Year award.
 A promising young driver, he and another driver were killed when Moroso was driving under the influence at excessive speeds on roads near his hometown of Terrell, North Carolina.

 Born in Greenwich, Connecticut, he was the son of Dick Moroso, founder of Moroso Performance, suppliers of aftermarket automotive parts, and former owner of Moroso Motorsports Park in Jupiter, Florida.

 Early life

 Moroso grew up in Madison, Connecticut, with two other siblings, Rick and Susan.
 His father was Richard D. "Dick" Moroso, who served as owner and sponsor for much of the younger Moroso's racing career.

 After graduating from high school, Moroso enrolled in courses at Central Piedmont Community College in Charlotte, North Carolina, though he failed to complete them.
 He also attended the Buck Baker Racing School at Rockingham Speedway.